News BlogCentral AfricaMissions Operations

 France pushed hard in this direction from the start of the Central African crisis.
 After the pacification-stabilization period (with the EUFOR RCA force) then the restructuring-training period of the armed forces (with the EUMAM mission and EUTM RCA), the need very quickly became apparent to supplement this military effort with an effort towards Central African police and gendarmerie, which could be deployed in the region in particular.
 The needs are important.
 Much of the trouble in the Central African Republic stems more from armed gangs and criminality than from structured armed forces.

-Reluctance of Member States to a mission dedicated to internal security
+Member States' reluctance to a mission dedicated to internal security

-Several EU Member States were reluctant to this new mission.
+Several EU member states were reluctant about this new mission.
 This is how an 'interoperability pillar' was first set up within the EUTM RCA military mission at the end of 2018.
-A semi-failure, few countries agreeing to send forces (apart from France).
-The idea of a specific mission dedicated to the internal security forces therefore emerged again.
-But, there again, not without reluctance.
-The mission created is thus not a complete training mission as expected, but rather a strategic advisory mission (EUAM), a prelude to it.
+A semi-failure, with few countries agreeing to send forces (apart from France).
+The idea of a specific mission dedicated to internal security forces has therefore emerged again.
+But, again, not without reluctance.
+The mission created is therefore not a complete training mission as expected, but rather a strategic advisory mission (EUAM), a prelude to it.

 (Leonor Hubaut, with NGV)